pbnjay/harhar/README.md

 harhar
 ======

-Simple, transparent HAR logging for Go code using the http.Client interface.
-For existing code that already uses the `net/http` package, updating it to produce HAR logs is typically only 2 lines of code.
+Simple, transparent HTTP Archive (HAR) logging for Go code using the http.Client interface.
+For existing code that already uses the `net/http` package, updating existing code to generate HAR logs can typically be done with only 2 lines of code.

 Getting Started
 ---------------